 Situated just off the Ring of Kerry on the Iveragh Peninsula, Seabreak, a detached self catering property adjoins Dooks Golf Club and beach.
 To the North there are views across the bay to Inch Strand and to the rear of the property lies Dooks Golf Club established 1898.

 Seabreak boasts a spacious bright interior of approximately 156 sqm accommodation and is set in a west facing garden, The accommodation caters for 8 people and comprises an entrance hall fully equipped kitchen/dining, utility, sitting room, ensuite master bedroom, 3 further twin bedrooms family bathroom and cloakroom.
-The property is appointed to a high standard with an open fire place and marble and oak floors throughout.
+The property is appointed to a high standard with an open fire place and marble and oak floors throughout, with WiFi included.

 Seabreak is an ideal location for golfers or families touring County Kerry and West Cork because of its location just off the Ring of Kerry route which takes in Cahersiveen, Waterville, Sneem, Kenmare, Killarney and Killorglin.